rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 > &emsp;  _“excessive and repetitive thinking about current concerns, problems, past experiences or worries about the future”_[^RNT]

 I do not claim to know a lot about clinical psychology but the definition clearly is very relevant to programmers and could partially explain why programmers are often unhappy[^unhappy], why programming discussion groups are often very negative.
-Sadly, RNT seems to be a condition that really good programmers are, probably, likely to experience.
+Sadly, RNT seems to be a condition that really good programmers are likely to experience.
 Good programmers think about rainy day scenarios, notice design flaws, can anticipate program issues.
 It seems important that we talk about it.

 [^RNT]: E.g. this article in [BMC Psychology 9](https://bmcpsychology.biomedcentral.com/articles/10.1186/s40359-021-00696-2).

 [^unhappy]: Interesting youtube: [Why Do So Many Programmers Lose Hope?](youtube.com/watch?v=NdA6aQR-s4U)

 You may want to think about _working memory_ and _cognitive loads_ as something akin to _RAM_ in a computer.
 What is an equivalent of the CPU cost?
-In this post I use _cognitive effort_, the use of this term is not very consistent[^effort].
+In this post I use _cognitive effort_, the usage of this term is not very consistent[^effort] in the literature.

-[^effort]: I have seen _cognitive cost_ used to represent something akin to the overall cost to the brain from some activity.
-However, _cognitive cost_ is typically used to mean a negative impact on a cognitive function induced by stress and that is quite different. _Cognitive effort_ seems to be a better fit but is also used inconsistently [inconsistently](https://www.researchgate.net/publication/220963754_A_Computational_Analysis_of_Cognitive_Effort).
+[^effort]: See the discussion in [A Computational Analysis of Cognitive Eﬀort](https://www.researchgate.net/publication/220963754_A_Computational_Analysis_of_Cognitive_Effort).
+The term _cognitive cost_ is typically used to mean a negative impact on a cognitive function induced by stress and the usage is also not very consistent, I am avoiding its use.

-This section was very much a cliffs notes written by a non expert.
+This were cliff notes written by a non expert.
 There are many tricky and relevant bits like _information retrieval from long term memory_.
 Things I am progressively less and less component to describe in psychological context.

 ## That dreaded YAML